top of page

 Many happy returns

-Prizewinners from past editions of the competition, composers and performers alike, return and bring exciting new musical works with them - some brand new, and some returns to the past.
-Joined by some of the festival’s most familiar faces and Black Pencil Prize members, jury members take their expertise on the podium, side-by-side.
+Prizewinners from past editions of the competition, composers and performers alike, return and bring exciting new musical works with them - some brand new, some taking us on return trips throughout history.

 Elena Khurgina